Quansight-Labs/ndindex/docs/indexing-guide/multidimensional-indices.md

 > be [broadcast](broadcasting) together to the same shape.**

-If the arrays are not the same shape, they are first broadcast together, and those broadcast arrays are used as the indices.
-This broadcasting behavior is useful if the index array would otherwise be repeated in a given dimension.
+If the arrays are not the same shape, they are first broadcast together, and those broadcasted arrays are used as the indices.
+This broadcasting behavior is useful if the index array would otherwise be repeated in a given dimension, and provides a convenient way to do outer indexing (see the [next section](outer-indexing)).

 This also means that mixing an integer array index with a single [integer index](integer-indices) is the same as replacing the single integer index with